crobles-multiplier/postgres-kotlin-mcp/README.md

 3. **Permission Denied**: Ensure the database user has SELECT permissions
 4. **Tool Not Showing**: Verify the JAR path in your AI agent's MCP configuration
 5. **Java Not Found**: Ensure Java 17+ is installed and in your PATH
+6. **Build Failed - Missing jarSuffix**:
+   - Use `./gradlew shadowJar -PjarSuffix=<database-name>` instead of `./gradlew shadowJar`
+   - The jarSuffix parameter is required to create descriptive JAR names
+7. **Wrong Database Connection**:
+   - Verify you're using the correct JAR file for the intended database system
+   - Check the JAR filename matches your database system (e.g., `postgres-mcp-tool-incidents.jar` for incidents database)

 ### Debugging